-We collect our delectable Fireweed Honey – known to beekeepers as “the Champagne of Honeys” – from the mountains around our beautiful Creston Valley.
+We collect this award-winning and delectable Fireweed Honey – known to beekeepers as “the Champagne of Honeys” – from the mountains around our beautiful Creston Valley.
 On one side of us is the Purcell Mountains, and on the other, the Selkirks.
 Both ranges abound with this native purple plant, which grows in areas disturbed by fire or logging.
 When found In large quantities it allows our bees to collect enough nectar to produce an unique, very light, mild, buttery honey.
+It is so clear that it classifies as “extra water white” in colour, a class highly-regarded by honey enthisiasts.

 Our signature Kootenay Wildflower Honey comes from alfalfa, clover, snowberry and other plants.
 But our Fireweed Honey is virtually a monofloral honey.
 Given where it grows, Fireweed is by default just about the only food available for our honey bees.
 Sometimes there will be incidental Goldenrod or Creeping Thistle, but these plants are sparse in comparison to the vast acreages of Fireweed.